Job Architecture: Building structure into an evolving world

 After M&A – job architecture enables HR to quickly provide the business with the most effective model of the future organisation – based on optimal numbers of levels, impactful career paths, and consistency in job evaluations.

 Mercer IPE is an essential element of any job architecture

 Mercer IPE is a proprietary global job evaluation methodology based on a series of business-related factors and dimensions that represent core job attributes.

-Application of the IPE methodology provides an organizing framework based on a job's value within the context of an organization – and the wider commercial environment.
+Application of the IPE methodology provides an organising framework based on a job's value within the context of an organisation – and the wider commercial environment.

-IPE implementation follows a simple process focusing on organization structure, the complexities of the business, and the alignment of jobs to the business.
+IPE implementation follows a simple process focusing on organisation structure, the complexities of the business, and the alignment of jobs to the business.